 \section{Introduction}

-Research on self-propelled particles is nowadays a topic of intense research.
-When the propulsion velocity of the particles is constant, they are known as active Brownian particles (ABP), and their model serves as a simple prototype to describe conglomerates of bacteria and motile cells, among others.
-The reviews by Romanzczuk \etal \cite{Romanzuk}, Marchetti \etal \cite{Marchetti}, and Bechinger \etal \cite{Bechinger} cover the theoretical progress in the field.
-However, it is worth mentioning recent advances in the use of theoretical methods, including tools such as stochastic differential equations \cite{DepotZeno, Basu2D, Fodor, Kneu, Robertson, Caprini1, Caprini, Zhang1}, their statistical properties \cite{Martin} as well as, dissipative dynamics \cite{Sinha}, hydrodynamics \cite{RodriguezSolano}, and the effect of large deviations in the particle position over the system dynamics \cite{KetaEtal, Semeraro1EtAl, BuissonEtAl}.
-Their behavior is ubiquitous and an important system for research, even in the ecology of macroscopic populations. \cite{Okubo}.
+Research on self-propelled particles is currently a topic of intense interest.
+When the propulsion velocity remains constant, these are known as active Brownian particles (ABP).
+The ABP model serves as a fundamental prototype for describing diverse systems, such as bacterial colonies and motile cells.
+Comprehensive reviews by Romanczuk \etal \cite{Romanzuk}, Marchetti \etal \cite{Marchetti}, and Bechinger \etal \cite{Bechinger} document the theoretical progress in this field.
+Recent advancements have further expanded the theoretical toolkit, incorporating stochastic differential equations \cite{DepotZeno, Basu2D, Fodor, Kneu, Robertson, Caprini1, Caprini, Zhang1}, detailed analyses of statistical properties \cite{Martin}, dissipative dynamics \cite{Sinha}, and hydrodynamics \cite{RodriguezSolano}.
+Furthermore, the impact of large deviations in particle position on system dynamics has been extensively explored \cite{KetaEtal, Semeraro1EtAl, BuissonEtAl}.
+Such self-propelled behavior is ubiquitous, making it a crucial area of study even in the ecology of macroscopic populations \cite{Okubo}.

-In general, research on the diffusion of ABPs, as of Refs. \cite{Basu2D, Fodor, Caprini, Zhang1}the active velocity/force has constant magnitude and only its orientation follows a diffusion dynamics.
-Martin \etal \cite{Martin} perform the analysis for a stochastic initial velocity, and fluid phase separation was found by several authors, as in the work by Fily \etal \cite{FilyEtAl} for short-range interactions and no alignment between the propelled and diffusion velocities, by Stenhammar \etal \cite{StenhammarEtAl} for the role of the particle being a disk or a sphere, and by Semeraro \etal \cite{Semeraro2EtAl} in terms of phase separation.
-Generally, the different approaches are concerned with finding the position and velocity distribution.
-It is worth mentioning that Gro{\ss}mann \etal \cite{GrobmannEtAl} describe the ABP with OUP self-propulsion processes but with a predefined piecewise velocity-dependent friction coefficient such that the velocity is kept constant, and Das \etal \cite{Das2} uses the OUP without acceleration.
+Generally, studies on ABP diffusion, such as those in Refs. \cite{Basu2D, Fodor, Caprini, Zhang1}, utilize an Ornstein-Uhlenbeck process (OUP) to model internal propulsion, followed by diffusion in the medium at a constant velocity.
+Martin \etal \cite{Martin} performed an analysis considering a stochastic initial velocity.
+Additionally, fluid phase separation has been identified by several authors: Fily \etal \cite{FilyEtAl} examined short-range interactions without alignment between propulsion and diffusion velocities; Stenhammar \etal \cite{StenhammarEtAl} investigated the influence of particle geometry (disk vs. sphere); and Semeraro \etal \cite{Semeraro2EtAl} analyzed the process in terms of entropy production.
+Most approaches focus on determining position and velocity distributions.
+Notably, Gro{\ss}mann \etal \cite{GrobmannEtAl} described ABPs using OUP self-propulsion with a piecewise velocity-dependent friction coefficient to maintain constant velocity, while Das \etal \cite{Das2} employed an OUP framework without acceleration.